Scoop-Learn/Open-source-curriculam/README.md

 Take some good courses on Datastructures and algorithm I prefer reading books then try to solve problems from competitive programming sites such as CodeChef and Hackkerrank
 This may take some 1 to 2 months
+1. JavaScript Algorithms and Data Structures Masterclass
+2. Learning Data Structure and Algorithms in Python from Scratch

 # Try to learn how system utilities such as OS , Databases works from inside